msalter1/crypto/README.md

 ## Getting Started

-All the source for the solution can be found under src/main, src/test (Jnit tests) and sql (DB DDL scripts).
-The build is driven by
+All the source for the solution can be found under src/main, src/test (Jnit tests) and sql (DB DDL scripts)

 ### Prerequisites